Ever wonder what the rich and famous carry in their respective purses and wallets?

-Clearly they can’t lug around bags of cash, so how do they make all those super expensive purchases?
+Clearly they can’t lug around ordinary plastic cards or bags of cash, so how do they make all those super expensive purchases?

 Well, like everything else in life, there’s another level of luxury you rarely hear about if you don’t run in that circle.